Skip to page content

 • Make sure that you do not need to use the toilet.

-• Do not take a blood pressure reading just after eating a big meal.
+• Do not take a blood pressure reading just after eating a large meal.

 • Do not measure your blood pressure within 30 minutes of drinking caffeine or smoking.

-• Wear loose-fitting clothes like a short-sleeved t-shirt so that you can push your sleeve up comfortably.
+• Wear loose-fitting clothes such as a short-sleeved t-shirt so that you can push your sleeve up comfortably.

 • Always use the same arm for blood pressure readings, as each arm gives a slightly different reading.
 Do not take blood pressure measurements on an arm with a fistula.